Shijo-Yohannan/Generating-grammatically-correct-sentences/README.md

 ## Introduction

 The code generates a random number, picking a word from a series of files in chronological logical order.
 The idea is to chose the right file with the random word chosen.
 Running the code each time generates a random grammatically correct sentence.
-One such sentence would be God is a frog or God is an eliphant, which is grammatically correct but does not have to make sense.
+One such sentence would be God is a frog or God is an elephant, which is grammatically correct but does not have to make sense.

 ## Install: